top of page

 A time for hard choices

-By all accounts there are less than one-fifth the number of men and women in religious life than there were when at their peak in the late 1960’s.
+By all accounts, in the United States, there are less than one-fifth the number of men and women in religious life than there were when at their peak in the late 1960’s.
+Worldwide, the downward tend continues.
 In your own community the trends are likely to be similar: Diminishing numbers, advancing age, few (if any) new vocations, increased tensions between the demands of maintenance and the call to mission, a shrinking pool of willing and able leaders, and actuarial tables that only project a continuation of these trends.

 In the midst of aging and diminishment, some are biting the bullet and making the hard choices.
 Some communities are choosing to reconfigure, joining with other communities with a common charism.
 Some are restructuring their model of governance as well as reorganizing, downsizing and simplifying their efforts.
 And some are choosing refounding and other transformational efforts believing that only this, the most radical of all options, can transform their lives anew.